Drug Interactions between melatonin and Xyrem

 - Melatonin is used to treat the following conditions:

-- Xyrem is a member of the drug class miscellaneous anxiolytics, sedatives and hypnotics.
+- Xyrem is in the drug class miscellaneous anxiolytics, sedatives and hypnotics.

 - Xyrem is used to treat the following conditions: